deftclaw/pdf2txt/readme.md

    - `Tesseract` _aka.
 Tesseract-ocr_

 1. Converts input PDF file to TIFF image format (compatible with Tesseract)
-  - Note: this _copies_ the PDF -> TIFF with approximately the same file size
+  - Note: this _copies_ the PDF -> TIFF with approximately the same file size, depending on colors/text-density
 2. Analyzes the TIFF file with OCR to convert the pixels to text-characters

 ## Usage: